Skip to Content

 Transmission Shift Points

+A change in transmission shift points is a key way this special feature improves towing.
+During regular driving, gear shifts happen earlier to maximize fuel efficiency.
 In Tow/Haul mode, the transmission holds on to the lower gears for longer.
 This provides more power and torque to the wheels, helping the truck or SUV gain or maintain speed when pulling a heavy load.
 This is especially helpful when climbing steep hills/grades.

 Engine Performance

 Tow/Haul mode also alters engine performance, where an increase in throttle sensitivity can deliver more power more quickly.
-This helps maintain speed, especially when towing uphill or when you need to accelerate quickly while hauling a heavy load.
+This helps maintain speed, especially when towing uphill or when you need to accelerate rapidly while hauling a heavy load.

 Engine Braking